telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/upload-latest-files.md

 ---
 title: Upload Latest Project Files
 page_title: Upload Latest Project Files
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: You have recurring test list scheduled and you need to make some change in the test list such as editing a particular test case, add or remove tests etc. You can force uploading the changes to the database
 position: 1
 ---
-#Upload Latest Project Files#
+# Upload Latest Project Files

-In case you have recurring test list scheduled and you need to make some change in the test list such as editing a particular test case, add or remove tests etc. you can force uploading the changes to the database.
+In case you have recurring test list scheduled and you need to make some change in the test list such as editing a particular test case, add or remove tests etc. You can force uploading the changes to the database.
 In order to proceed simply go to the Results tab in Test Studio, right click on the scheduled run and select **Upload latest project files**.

 ![Upload latest project files][1]